Frequently Asked Questions for Students

-If a UC Davis student is quarantined or isolated, they must remain within their rooms for the duration of the quarantine or isolation in compliance with state and county public health guidance from July 24.
+If a UC Davis student is quarantined or isolated, they must remain within their rooms for the duration of the quarantine or isolation in compliance with state and county public health guidance.
 The campus will provide isolation rooms and food services for students living in on-campus housing.
 One of the purposes of the quarantine or isolation is to prevent any potential, further spread of COVID-19.
 This guidance may change based on guidance from county and state quarantine and isolation mandates.

 If housing is not guaranteed, will I get my deposit back?

 Because many students rely on us for their housing and meals every year, Student Housing and Dining Services is committed to being open this fall.

 However, if campus receives public health guidance to reduce housing density for fall quarter due to COVID-19, we may have to work with students to cancel their housing contracts.
 Students who choose to or are asked to cancel their contracts will have their reservation fee credited to their student account.
 If needed, additional details on the cancellation process will be provided.
 Contract cancellations, except when mandated by public health guidance related to COVID-19, are subject to the contract cancelation policy outlined in the housing contract.